petkovicm/jekyll-now/contactme.md

 permalink: /contactme/
 ---

 I would **love** to hear from you.
-Any query, any suggestion or feedback would be great!
+Any question from your side, any suggestion or feedback would be really great!

 <form action="https://formspree.io/petkovicm@outlook.com"
       method="POST">